yuesaka/FitnessDemoApp/README.md

 # FitnessDemoApp
+This is a sample Android Application I made as a take home asignment for a company.
+It simply demonstrates that I am capable of writing organized UI code in Android

 Some assumptions I made when I was creating this demo app:
 * All data is stored locally - there is no server involved.
 Any persistent data is simply stored in the database on the device.